 You don’t have to feel lonely to be isolated

-According to, published Perspectives on Psychological Science, you can still be socially isolated even if you don’t feel lonely.
+According to a 2015 study, published Perspectives on Psychological Science, you can still be socially isolated even if you don’t feel lonely.
 And the ensuing risk of mortality is up there with alcoholism and smoking 15 cigarettes a day.

 Seems ridiculous, doesn’t it?
 Especially when it’s easier than ever to stay in touch with technology, and remain constantly tuned into what our friends are doing.
 To be honest, sometimes I find it overwhelming and actually crave that peaceful isolation.